top of page

 ✍️ Reflect Right After Your Workout

-Before your brain moves on to 47 other things, take 3 minutes post-workout to jot down:
+Before your brain moves on to 47 other things, take 3 minutes post-workout to jot down your thoughts.
+Write about:

 👯♀️ Get Creative with Accountability

-• Have a workout buddy text you funny memes as reminders
+• Having a workout buddy text you funny memes as reminders.

-• Use voice notes instead of a written tracker
+• Using voice notes instead of a written tracker.

-• Bribe yourself with a fancy drink or sticker after each session
+• Bribing yourself with a fancy drink or sticker after each session.

-Or join a group class with great vibes.
+Or consider joining a group class with great vibes.
 Motivation loves company.
+Finding a community can help you stay on track.

 🎉 Real Fitness Wins with ADHD

-Training with ADHD isn’t about pushing harder—it’s about planning smarter.
-It's about:
+Training with ADHD isn’t about pushing harder; it’s about planning smarter.
+Focus on:

-If you’re using my planner or tools, they’re made for this.
-Bright, simple, customizable, and zero shame.
+If you’re using my planner or tools, they’re designed for these challenges.
+Bright, simple, customizable, and zero shame attached.

 So whether you're crushing leg day or just remembered to pack your gym bag—that’s a win.
 And I’m cheering you on.